-(1) Information supplied by the Secretariat of the Coordinating Committee of the AASM.
+$\left( ^{1}\right)$ Information supplied by the Secretariat of the Coordinating Committee of the AASM.

-The only alternative would be for the Community to adopt the more favourable arrangements granted by the United Kingdom to the Commonwealth countries.
-Unlike the Community which applies a policy designed to protect its agricultural products while making some allowance for the interests of the AASM, the United Kingdom, which imports a great deal, grants substantial preferences to the producing countries of the Commonwealth.
 This is the case for sugar, oleaginous products, canned fruit and fruit juice.
 In the case of these products a way should be found of aligning the new arrangements on the most favourable system, i.e. the Commonwealth system.